askST: Is seafood from Japan safe to eat? Can salt protect against radiation?

 Chinese government officials have urged anxious consumers not to hoard salt.
 Beijing has also announced a ban on all Japanese seafood imports.

-The Singapore Food Agency (SFA) has said that there would be no immediate ban on Japan seafood in Singapore following the release of treated water.
+The Singapore Food Agency (SFA) has said there will be no immediate ban on seafood from Japan following the release of the treated water.

 The Straits Times spoke to health and environment experts to understand if salt is an antidote for radiation, and whether it is still safe to consume seafood and salt from Japan.

-A: No, table and sea salt have no known radioactive blocking activity, said health experts.
+A: No, table salt and sea salt have no known radioactive-blocking activity, said health experts.

-Professor William Chen, director of Singapore Future Ready Food Safety Hub (Fresh), a research hub formed jointly by Nanyang Technological University (NTU), SFA and A*Star, said that the only salt reported to be able to block radioactivity is potassium iodine.
+Professor William Chen, director of Singapore’s Future Ready Food Safety Hub, a research hub formed jointly by Nanyang Technological University (NTU), the SFA and the Agency for Science, Technology and Research, said the only salt reported to be able to block radioactivity is potassium iodine.

 But potassium iodine blocks the absorption of radioactive iodine, and this is not relevant amid Japan’s discharge of treated water as the radioactive element present is tritium, said Prof Chen.